 This course provides an introduction to the genesis, course, conceptualization, diagnosis and treatment of mental disorders.
+Students will learn to recognize abnormal behavior and describe the psychological dysfunction, distress and cultural and family influences.
+Students will examine and contrast traditional with emerging ways of understanding personality, learn to see symptoms objectively, and apply interventions.
 3 credits.